ivogeorg/jitt/design-spike-2.md

 ## 6. Answer

-1. (UID per "Question ID", "Student ID", "Course ID", "Term ID") Answer ID.
+1. (UID per "Question ID", "Student ID", "Course ID", "Term ID", "Section ID") Answer ID.
-2. Selected for class. _This might require more input from an experienced user._
-3. Cards:
+3. Cards data:
    1. Mathematical expressions.
    2. Images.
 4. Responses flagged to be presented in the meeting view.
 The system tracks and displays how many times a particular student has has their answer flagged for display.

+## 7. Digest

+_Notes: A digest is a data product, based on the system data and content.
+For example, this includes curated answer aggregations._

+##### Preliminary notes

+1. Various combinations of data.
+Example:
+   1. Question or questions.
+   2. Answers.
+   3. Metadata.
+Example:
+      1. The answer is selected for anonymous show in class.
+2. Various aggregations.
+3. Support for different views.
+For example:
+   1. Meeting view, which displays:
+      1. Full question
+      2. Aggregated response pattern, a.k.a. clustering (37% gave this kind of response, 29% gave that kind of response, 20% showed confusion).
+      3. Selected student responses presented anonymously.
+Responses can be displayed in a certain order.

 # Views

+_Notes: Views are

+**UNDER REVIEW**

 1. View responses.

-## Cards

-_Notes: Cards are semi-independent embeddable interactive units of rich multimedia content._

-1. What is a card good for:
+2. Meeting view, which displays:
+   1. Full question
+   2. Aggregated response pattern, a.k.a. clustering (37% gave this kind of response, 29% gave that kind of response, 20% showed confusion).
-2. What can be a card:
+   3. Selected student responses presented anonymously.
+Responses can be displayed in a certain order.

-   1. Questions, by default.
-   2. Answers, if interactive may optionally be, especially in the interactive case.
-   3. Curated results in class.
-3. What may a card contain:
-   1. Textual paragraphs.
-   2. Formulae.
-   3. Images.
-   4. Embedded video.
-4. In general, cards should support a full (initially 2D) pallete of formatting options, organized as a set of content-dependent rich editors. _Note that the **bang-for-the-buck** declines sharply for such editors.
-The range is from **HTML** (or **LaTeX**, or **Photoshop**) to **Markdown**.
-Err on the side of simplicity._
+# Workflows

+_Notes: Workflows showd translate into detailed UI specs._

+1. Pre-meeting warmup questions and instructor review and digest.
+2. Real-time in-class questions with automatic answer digest.

 # Implementation notes

-A web application with Node.js, React, supported initially by a qrelational database (TBD).
+1. A web application with Node.js, React, supported initially by a database.  **TODO (@ivogeorg):** Stacks website, MEAN stack.
+2. The data has schema, but should not be as rigid as classic relational schema.
+Keys where necessary, mappings otherwise.
+Uniqueness still has to be enforceable.
+For example, Digest is associated with Meeting, but need not have a key relationship with it.
+3. Taking the previous point further, UIDs per this and that are hard to maintain, whereas GUID generation is super simple.
+For example, Google's myriad types of search and ad data is based on trillions of GUIDs.
+Switch to GUIDs.
+As a result:
+   1. Uniqueness need not be enforced up-front, but becomes post factum repairable.
+   2. In general, this is the modus operandi of No-SQL data and databases.
+3. If questions become cards, and cards are documents, then the database should be document-oriented (e.g. MongoDB).
+4.

 # Open questions

 1. What about mobile?
-2. Can question-answering be in the form of short dialogue?
+2. Can question-answering be in the form of short dialog?
 (Looking forward to LA Bot)
 3. Instead of email, may the questions be served over Teams?
 4. How does one embed an app in Canvas?
 (In general, the logistics might not be worth it, if we can bypass with social media.)
+5. The system that is taking shape can easily support real-time question generation, answer digestion, and engagement.
+Should we make sure the design does not preclude this workflow?